3246251196/adtools_testing/README.md

 being incorrectly linked with or added to the incorrect archive.
 See "2_capehill_adtools_issue_139_test_code" for an example of how to name any specific test artifacts using the already provided "FILE_INFIX" variable.
-Recall that for every test there are 4 dimensions as described above (newlib,clib * dynamic,static) running in parallel which is also running in parallel with every other test case.
+Recall that for every test there are 6 dimensions as described above (newlib,clibs * dynamic,static) running in parallel which is also running in parallel with every other test case.
 The test framework handles contention everywhere else using this exact approach.